Empire (Kasabian song): Composition

 "Empire" is one of Kasabian's first songs to include a live string section, which would be a prominent element of their albums from this point forward.
 It also features backing vocals from Joana Glaza, lead singer of Joana and the Wolf.

 The beginning of the album title track for Empire has a recording that was left on one of the band members mobile phone answering service.
-Currently the person is unknown but Jo Whiley discussed having been provided with this information by the band in an answers section she did on Radio 1 around the 11th or 12th July 2007.
+Currently the person is unknown but Jo Whiley discussed having been provided with this information by the band in an answers section she did on Radio 1 around 11 or 12 July 2007.
 It appears the person mis-dialed accidentally calling the band member and leaving a very strange message; so strange and incoherent that the band felt it should be included in the track.
-The message goes something like "[inaudible] coach on at... at...
+The message goes something like "This is the coach on at... at...
 Clayton Avenue.
 I just wanna log on when you talk to me, OK?"